usgin/cushions/readme.md

 ### This Application

-Now remember those icons that Node.js installation put on your Desktop?
-You'll need to run the one called "" in order to install Cushions.
-Double-clicking this will open a command prompt.
-If you're using a Unix-style system you probably don't need to worry about this, just open a command prompt.
+Open a command prompt.
 You'll have to use the command prompt, because its good for you and it is totally not hard at all.

 1. Type `npm install -g cushions`.
 You can copy/paste if you'd like to, but you might find typing to be more rewarding.
 2. Installed!

 ## Loading Data

-You'll still need that Node.js command prompt open, and you'll need a [CSV file that at least tries to conform to our compilation template](http://schemas.usgin.org/models/#Metadata).
+You'll still need that command prompt open, and you'll need a [CSV file that at least tries to conform to our compilation template](http://schemas.usgin.org/models/#Metadata).
 You'll need to know the path to your CSV file.
 Something like `C:\Users\Ryan\Documents\my-csv-file.csv` is probably what you'll be looking for.

 Now you've got that in place, you're going to need to be sure you've got CouchDB turned on (check that http://localhost:5984 gives you a little JSON).

 Okay, so load some data:

-    stuffing -d your-new-database -i path-to-your-csv
+    stuffing -d your-new-database -f path-to-your-csv

 So, that might end up looking like this:

-    stuffing -d stanford -i C:\Users\Ryan\Documents\stanford-metadata.csv
+    stuffing -d stanford -f C:\Users\Ryan\Documents\stanford-metadata.csv

 This will create a database called `stanford` and load records into it from the CSV file at `C:\Users\Ryan\Documents\stanford-metadata.csv`.